First-principles wavevector- and frequency-dependent exchange-correlation kernel for jellium at all densities: Introduction

 It should be kept in mind that the random phase approximation (RPA), which sets $\fxc^{\text{RPA}} = 0$, includes exchange effects and long-range correlation effects exactly in metals \cite{langreth1977}.
 The RPA lacks an accurate description of short-range correlation \cite{singwi1968}, which is typically better described by semi-local g.s. energy \emph{functionals} (depending only upon the electron density and its spatial derivatives), motivating the family of RPA+ energy functionals \cite{kurth1999}.
 These can provide highly-accurate descriptions of metals, but do not test $\fxc$.
 In RPA+, a local or semi-local correction is added to RPA.

 Although the ALDA, by definition, provides a better description of short-range correlation than does the RPA, ALDA does not generally make better predictions than RPA.
 This can be seen clearly in Fig. S10 of Ref. \cite{perdew2021} which plots jellium correlation energies per electron $\varepsilon\suc$: the RPA makes $\varepsilon\suc$ too negative, whereas the ALDA over-corrects RPA at all densities.
-The ALDA also predicts onset of a static charge density wave for $\rs \approx 30$, not in line with quantum Monte Carlo (QMC) predictions for Wigner crystallization at $\rs \approx 85 \pm 20$ \cite{ceperley1980}.
+The ALDA also predicts onset of a static charge density wave for $\rs \approx 30$, not in line with any quantum Monte Carlo (QMC) predictions of Wigner crystallization.
+A transition from the spin-unpolarized fluid phase to the Wigner crystal phase is possible for $\rs \approx 85 \pm 20$ bohr \cite{ceperley1980}.

+It should be noted that the exact value of $\rs$ for which the fermion fluid crystallizes in jellium is still uncertain.
+The earliest reliable prediction of a transition from the \textit{ferromagnetic} fluid phase to the Wigner crystal phase from QMC was $\rs = 100 \pm 20$ bohr \cite{ceperley1980}, with more recent QMC calculations finding $\rs = 65 \pm 10$ bohr \cite{ortiz1999} and $\rs=106 \pm 1$ bohr \cite{drummond2004}.
+As the energy differences separating the Wigner crystal and fluid phases of low-density jellium are extremely small (on the order of $10^{-4}$--$10^{-5}$ eV \cite{ceperley1980}), any small numerical, methodological, etc. errors can drastically alter the predicted phase diagram at low densities, including the relative ordering of the fluid phases.
+Moreover, each of the references cited here used different approximation methods, and different methods to estimate the uncertainty in their results.
+This makes a direct comparison nontrivial.

+For the present purposes of this work, however, it suffices to know that: (1) the Wigner crystallization phase is energetically competitive with the fluid phases for jellium at densities $\rs \geq 60$; (2) the structure factor of the fluid phase is very weakly spin-dependent at these densities \cite{holzmann2020}.
+Neither observation depends upon the precise values given previously, but both are relevant for the construction of the kernel presented here.

 Extensive tests of the MCP07 functional for real systems are not currently available, and not without good reason, as we shall discuss shortly.
 However, it was observed in Ref. \cite{perdew2021} that the MCP07 kernel can be improved in two regards: a more accurate recovery of jellium correlation energies at all densities, and better satisfaction of the third frequency-moment sum rule (see, for example, Eq.
 3.142 of Ref. \cite{giuliani2005}) for low-density jellium.
 Although the densities at which the MCP07 correlation energy is seriously in error are too low to be important in real materials, they are the densities at which jellium displays the interesting effects of strong correlation and symmetry breaking.
 These effects are easier to understand in a simple model like jellium than they are in real materials.
 This motivates the main inquiry of this paper: improving the MCP07 kernel for jellium at all densities and for known exact sum rules.